openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/onnx_specific/Convert_RNNT.md

 ```

 **Step 2**.
 If you already have a full clone of MLCommons inference repository create a folder for
 pre-trained PyTorch model and where conversion into IR will take place.
-Skip this step if you did a shallow clone:
+Skip this step if you did a shallow clone.
+Also further you will need to specify path your full clone:
 ```bash
 mkdir rnnt_for_openvino
 cd rnnt_for_openvino